If you have a pet turtle that should be in the water but instead stays out of it, something is wrong. Here’s how to fix the problem.

 Respiratory infections tend to occur in turtles during the colder months but they aren’t limited to them.
 They can also crop up if the temperature of the room that houses them is set too low as well.

-What I would recommend is to have a brief look at a much-more comprehensive article I wrote regarding the respective symptoms and treatments of 6 common diseases in turtles, especially the part concerning respiratory infections, and see if any of that applies to your turtle.
+What I would recommend is to have a brief look at this article I wrote regarding symptoms and treatments of 6 common diseases in turtles, especially the part concerning respiratory infections.
+See if any of that applies to your turtle.

 Follow the advice and treatments given, and hopefully, you will have found the reason your turtle doesn’t go into the water.